YR-ZR0/timer-control-card/README.md

 ## TODO

 - [ ] Better styling
-- [ ] Use the entity picker to select your timer entity (Couldn't get the Home Assistant examples to work)
+- [x] Use the entity picker to select your timer entity
 - [x] Fix editor issues with state not updating
   - [ ] Handle user pressing enter to accept the dialog